Jean-Marie-Rodrigue Villeneuve: Later life and death

 Villeneuve was stricken by a heart attack on July 7, 1946, while returning from Île-à-la-Crosse, where he had taken part in the celebrations for the centennial of his order.
 After being hospitalized at Hôtel-Dieu de Québec, he left Quebec for the United States, specifically for Misericordia Hospital in Manhattan, on the following October 4 for medical treatment, having yet another crisis on October 14.

 Seeking a milder climate, he arrived at a convent in Alhambra, California, on January 14, 1947.
 Three days later, the Cardinal stopped his private secretary during the beginning of the latter's Mass, sensing his death was imminent.
 He died within the hour, at 7:50 a.m., aged 63.

-Upon his body's return to Canada, flags were set at half-staff.
+Upon his body's return to Canada, flags were set at half-mast.
 On January 24, Cardinal James Charles McGuigan celebrated his funeral Mass, at which, according to Villeneuve's will, there was no eulogy but only Gregorian music.
 He is buried in the Cathedral-Basilica of Quebec.